Man with glasses sitting at a desk and looking at a desktop computer.

 Step 1: Figure out the best balance of costs for you

-• Lower premium, higher deductible plans – These plans tend to be good for individuals and families who don’t need a lot from their health insurance benefits.
-If you usually just need basic preventive care along with a safety net in case something happens, you might not mind having a larger deductible.
-So, a lower premium could save you money overall.
+• Lower-premium plans – With these plans, you typically pay less in premiums and more in deductibles, copays and coinsurance.
+You may also have a narrower network.
+These plans tend to be good for people who don’t expect to visit the doctor much or need many prescriptions.
+If you usually just need basic preventive care along with a safety net in case something happens, you could save money.

 Doctor standing and looking out a window.